 Framework for Governance

-Governing Body Code of Conduct (NGA)
+Governing Board Model Code of Conduct (NGA)

 The Governing Body Code of Conduct is not a definitive statement of responsibilities but is concerned with the common understanding of broad principles by which the governing body and individual governors will operate.
 School Governor Service would recommend